 Chimichurri is also a South American staple.
 A tangy, garlicky sauce with a deep, herbaceous flavor, it can be used as a condiment or marinade.
-It is traditionally attributed to Argentinian and Uruguayan cuisine, but Brazilians (and the rest of the world, for that matter) enjoy it with their meat dishes.
+It is traditionally attributed to Argentinian and Uruguayan cuisine, but Brazilians (and the rest of the world, for that matter) also enjoy it with their meat dishes.
 In Argentina, the recipe calls for garlic, olive oil, parsley, red wine vinegar, oregano, salt, and red pepper.

-A Fan Inspired Recipe for Flank Steak
+A Fan-Inspired Recipe for Flank Steak with Chimichurri

-This authentic Brazilian flank steak served with our zesty chimichurri sauce is the perfect summer BBQ dish.
+This authentic Brazilian flank steak with chimichurri sauce is the perfect summer BBQ dish.
 It is simple, flavorful, and eye-catching.
 Enjoy it with a side of garlic mashed potatoes, fried bananas, or a light and crunchy cucumber salad.
 If you’re looking for an exact match of this recipe, you may order the exact meat we use here at Texas de Brazil to be delivered to your door.

-Authentic Brazilian Flank Steak with Zesty Chimichurri Sauce (a Texas de Brazil Inspired Recipe)
+Authentic Brazilian Flank Steak with Chimichurri Recipe

 Equipment